RalucaGeorgescu/IRDM/README.md

   ```
   java -jar RankLib-2.8.jar -load IRDMCW/modelranknet_trial10.txt -rank MSLR-WEB10K/Fold1/test.txt -score IRDMCW2017/reranking_trial10.txt
   ```
   - In order to evaluate the performance of the models, new reranked files were tested agains the NDCG@10, MAP evaluation metrics together with hypothesis testing Student's t-test.
-The code implemented for the evaluation can be found [here].
+The code implemented for the evaluation can be found https://github.com/RalucaGeorgescu/IRDM/tree/master/RankNet/Evaluation.

 - LambdaMART